 Talk to your student before they head off to school about campus safety.
 It is important to be aware of how to take care of personal safety, but they’ll also need to think about how to protect belongings from theft.
 There are some relatively simple things that your student can do to help keep track of those important belongings.

 - Make sure that important and expensive items are covered by insurance.
 This is not actually a prevention measure, but it is important.
 Your homeowner’s policy may cover your student’s belongings while they are at college.
 Read your policy carefully.
 Call your agent if you are unsure.
 If certain items are not covered, consider a separate policy or rider to cover your student while at school.
 Hopefully, your student will never need it, but if something happens, they will be glad to know that the items can be replaced.

 - Don’t bring expensive items to school if they aren’t necessary.
 One of the best ways to prevent something from being stolen at college is to leave it home.

 - Personalize items as much as possible.
 Engrave them with name, personalize with hard-to-remove stickers, use permanent marker.

 - Keep a list of all serial numbers in a safe place.

-- Remind your student to lock his dorm room door whenever he is not in his room.
+- Remind your student to lock their dorm room door whenever not in the room.
 This may be the single most important rule.
-Your student’s dorm becomes his home, but it is a home in which he lives with many strangers.
-Even if he is going down the hall to the bathroom, or visiting another student’s room, he should lock his room.
+Your student’s dorm becomes their home, but it is a home in which they share with many strangers.
+Even if they are going down the hall to the bathroom, or visiting another student’s room, lock the room.
 An open door with a laptop or other items sitting out on a desk is an open invitation.
 Unfortunately, many thefts that occur in dorms are not committed by strangers or outsiders.